wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.review.md

 #### Decisions that turned out well

-List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
- * Feel free to refer/link to process artifact(s).

-**Having a group meeting for discussing schemas and splitting the work into 3 teams:**
+**Having a group meeting for outlining features to be implemented and discussing schemas prior to any coding actually starts: **

-Before we started writing anything, we had a group meeting discussing what and how we were going to store the data in our server and how we should split the work into subgroups.

-We used the app called "Trello" for the meeting.
-In Trello, we were able to list the tasks that we target to finish for deliverable 2, and assign our group members into groups for each tasks, as well as writing what data we should store for our schemas.
+Before we started writing anything, we had a group meeting and used the app called "Trello" for keeping track of the meeting.
+In Trello, we listed the tasks that we targeted to finish during deliverable 2 and specified subtasks under each.
+Then we wrote out what data we should store for our schemas.

-This decision turned out to be successful because during the month of February, most of us had a lot midterms, therefore we could not get much chance to meet the whole team.
-However, because we had written most information and tasks needed for deliverable 2 on "Trello", our team was heading the right direction of completing our project.
+This decision turned out to be successful because during the month of February, most of us had a lot of midterms and deadlines, therefore we could not get much chance to meet the whole team.
+However, because we had written most information and tasks needed for deliverable 2 on "Trello", our team was heading the right direction for completing our project.
+All members had a sense of what they needed to accomplish and the expected amount of work to be done so that they could plan ahead and start out if they had spare time.

-**Having 2 to 3 members on each sub groups to work on our project:**
+**Having 2 to 3 members on each sub groups to work on our project: **

-We split our group members into 3 teams: Front end(Canvas), Front end(User profile, manager and library) and Back end.
+We splited our group members into 3 teams: Front end(Canvas), Front end(User pages) and Back end.

-This decision was effective because not only we were able to keep track each group members' progress by communicating within the subgroups, we also reduced the chance that we would have conflicting issues since each team at most has 3 persons working on it.
+This decision was effective because not only we were able to follow up the project progress by communicating within the subgroups, we also reduced the chance of conflicting issues since each team had at most 3 people working on it.

-**Working in the same room for the ease of communicating between front end and back end teams:**
+**Working in the same room for the ease of communicating between front end and back end teams: **

-We chose to work on the project with everyone in the same room at the end of deliverable 2.
+We chose to work on the project with all members in-person at the end of deliverable 2.

-This decision turned out to be really successful because we were able to communicate between our front end and back end directly about how back end would store and send the data to front end.
-Our front end team quickly made adjustment and mock data that has the exactly the same schema as the back end team which helped to connect our front and back end together later.
+This decision turned out to be successful because we were able to communicate between front end and back end directly about how data would be fetched, stored, and sent.
+Both teams quickly made adjustments to ensure the correctness of data transfer between pages.

 #### Decisions that did not turn out as well as we hoped

-List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Feel free to refer/link to process artifact(s).

-**We planned too much ahead:**
+**We planned too much ahead: **

 Although we did finish in the end, we had planned to write too much for deliverable 2.
-When we take a look back at deliverable 2, we think that we should not have implemented all the helper function such as sticky search, auto positioning and comment system as these functions were beyond the basic use of the FBC.
+If we take a look back at how we planned for deliverable 2, we implemented many additional helper functions which were not a part of the intial plan such as sticky search, auto positioning and comment system as these functions were beyond the partner requirements of the FBC.

-This decision did not turn out as well as we hoped because there was too much that we needed to focus which made us not know where to start the project.
+This decision did not turn out as well as we hoped because the overwhelming amount of tasks made us not know where to start the project or where to focus on so the beginning phase of D2 was a quite slow process.

-**Front end and back end did not use the same version of JavaScript at the beginning:**
+**Front end and back end did not use the same version of JavaScript at the beginning: **

-All of front end teams started writing their code using vanilla js, while our back end team wrote the code using ejs.
-This was a miscommunication and turned out that all of our front end team had to change their code to ejs for connecting front and back end together.
+Our front end teams started writing their code using vanilla js, while the back end team wrote the code based on ejs.
+This was a miscommunication and turned out that all front end pages had to be rewritten and switched to ejs version in order to successfully connect front and back end together.
+This was time-consuming and hugely slowed down our development progress.

 #### *Planned changes